dsmarcot2018/Bendel-Bot/README.md

 **Slot Machine**
 - One of those planned activities is Bendel-Bot's slot machine where server members will be able to spend BBs to give it a spin to try and win more BBs

+**Music**
+- Adding a queuing feature.
+- Removing the vc param for !play and making the bot join the vc of the user who used the command.

 ## Features that are less certain to be featured
 **Bendel-Buck Leaderboard**
 - Run a command to see the top Bendel-Buck earners on the server